ktenman/elektrihind/README.md

 * Built with Spring Boot, making it easily scalable and maintainable
 * Containerized with Docker for simplified deployment

+### Telegram Integration:

+* Sends automated alerts and updates to a designated Telegram chat.
+* Offers retries in sending messages, ensuring delivery.
+* Adheres to a daily message limit to prevent spamming.
+* Displays electricity prices in a user-friendly format on Telegram.

 ## Pre-requisites
 * Docker installed
 * Docker service running and enabled on startup